developerkw/estore/README.md

 User account management is assumed to be done by a separate system, so sample users are configured in SecurityConfig.java.

+The discount rules are configured in the discounts list in Product and will be applied according to the order in the list.
+The discount rules are per product based.

 ## Run and Test
 The following guides illustrate how run and test the app: